RH8888/valhallabot/docs/api.md

 the **API Token** menu.
 Administrators may view or rotate any agent's token through the bot's agent management panel.

-Administrators can rotate a token for any agent:
+Administrators can view or rotate a token for any agent:

 ```
+GET /api/v1/agents/{agent_id}/token
 POST /api/v1/agents/{agent_id}/token
 ```